Code-Institute-Submissions/hanselsbakery/README.md

 	- **[TEST 2](https://ik.imagekit.io/2a1in3cldn/testing_images/Screenshot_from_2020-11-17_19-04-07_9G1tWAuegJdi.png)** - This time I have tried to input something and clicked on subscribed.
 The form displayed with a message asking to input an email with @ symbol.
 	- **[TEST 3](https://ik.imagekit.io/2a1in3cldn/testing_images/Screenshot_from_2020-11-17_19-04-30_iFkKItUYUyPPL.png)** - This time I have test the timepicker input.
 If not time is selected it will display an error message alerting user to select time.

+- **Menu Page**

+	- **[TEST 1](https://ik.imagekit.io/2a1in3cldn/Screenshot_from_2020-11-18_15-52-26_MPotixFN8Wmc7.png)** - I have tested the menu download link and it opens correctly as a pdf.

 ## **HTML Validation**

 - I have tested my website on the HTML Validation, only one error was displayed saying that there is a heading section missing from the carousel section.
 To fix this issue I have removed the section element tags that wrapped the carousel.
 The final check after the change shows validation successful.
 It can be viewed [here](https://ik.imagekit.io/2a1in3cldn/testing_images/html_validation_FA3s44bpxZL7.png).

 ## **CSS Validation**
 - I have tested also my CSS file using the W3C validation.
 The result is that it did not pass the validation checks due to the bootstrap framework.
 All the CSS that I have coded passed were validated fine.
 As it shows in the screenshot it shows that there were 2 errors and 751 warnings all from bootstrap.
-The result can be viewed [here](https://ik.imagekit.io/2a1in3cldn/testing_images/css_validation_LlCqghCeZexg.png)
+The result can be viewed [here](https://ik.imagekit.io/2a1in3cldn/testing_images/css_validation_LlCqghCeZexg.png).

 # Project Barriers and Solutions